acdcjunior/acdcjunior.github.io/_posts/2014-12-07-jsf-2-2-primefaces-login-jaas-tomcat-example-project.md

 ###Latest JSF stack

-Versions used (the latest at the moment):
+Versions used (the current at the time of the post, though not the latest anymore):

 - JSF 2.2
 - Primefaces 5.1